aakanksha1/find-your-fit/README.md

 We used firestore for our database. https://firebase.google.com/docs/firestore

-## Available Scripts

-In the project directory, you can run:
-Make sure you do 'npm install' once you clone it into your local repo.

 ## Environment variables

 To ensure that this repo works with your own Firebase project, add the following environment variables (taken from Firebase) in a .env file in the root directory: